 - Disney California Adventure Park: Mondays, Wednesdays, Fridays and Sundays

-We think Park Hoppers are unequivocally a good idea at Disneyland, and not just because we like hopping!
+We think so, and not just because we frogs like hopping!
 The biggest reason is convenience.
-Because Disneyland and Disney California Adventure are so close by, it's no big deal to just walk or "hop" between the two parks.
+With Disneyland and Disney California Adventure so close, it's easy to hop between them.
 In fact, you could spend your day hopping back and forth between the parks if you wanted.
 That's what we tend to do when we visit.
-Some people hop as part of their touring plan strategy since you can hold FastPasses for both parks at the same time.
+Some people hop as part of their ride strategy since you can hold FASTPASSes for both parks at the same time.

-It doesn't cost that much to add on Park Hoppers at Disneyland, so that is another consideration as well.
+It doesn't cost that much to add on park hoppers at Disneyland, and that's another reason we think they're worth it.
 You want to maximize your time in the parks.
 And Disneyland often staggers the park closing times.
-By purchasing Park Hoppers, you would be able to hop to the park open late, catching World of Color at Disney California Adventure or Fantasmic! at Disneyland on the nights that it is shown.
-The only reason we can think to not purchase Park Hoppers is if budget just absolutely doesn't allow for it or you are not able to spend full days in the park.
-For example, if you were attending a nearby convention for a few days and could only spend evenings at Disneyland, then adding on Park Hoppers probably doesn't make sense.
+By purchasing park hoppers, you are able to hop to the park open later, catching World of Color at Disney California Adventure or Fantasmic! at Disneyland on the nights that it is shown.
+The only reason not to purchase park hoppers is if your budget just doesn't allow it or you only have a couple of hours to spend.
+For example, if you were attending a nearby convention for a few days and could only spend evenings at Disneyland, then adding on park hoppers probably doesn't make sense.

 Related: Best Time to Visit Disneyland